Eye Health Education

 Iris

-Controls how much light enters.
+Controls how much light enters the eye.

 Pupil